 If an adult is transporting too many children for them all to sit safely and comfortably in the back, the youngest children should ride in the back.
 When a child does need to ride in the front seat, the seat should be as far back as possible and the child should be securely buckled in a lap/shoulder belt and sitting against the seatback.
 If a driver routinely has to put a child in the front seat of an older vehicle, an airbag on/off switch may be considered.

 Nearly all older children killed by frontal airbags were either unbelted or improperly belted.
 But even belted children can be at risk if they wiggle out of position or sit on the edge of the seat, putting the head too close to the airbag.

-An Institute study reviewed airbag deployment status for fatal frontal crashes ocurring between 1998 and 2006 contained in the National Automotive Sampling System/Crashworthiness Data System, a sample of tow-away crashes with detailed data from crash investigators.
+An Institute study reviewed airbag deployment status for fatal frontal crashes occurring between 1998 and 2006 contained in a sample of tow-away crashes.

 Braver, E.R.; McCartt, A.T.; Sherwood, C.P.; Zuby, D.S.; Blanar, L.; and Scerbo, M. 2010.
 Front air bag nondeployments in frontal crashes fatal to drivers or right-front passengers.
 Traffic Injury Prevention 11(2):178-87.